1newstar/check_oracle_deprecated/README.md

 ### ./check_oracle_sap_jobs.pl

-Check if SAP-Jobs are running and when the where last run.
+Check if a SAP-job was running and when it was last run.
+Warns if there is a failure or if the job was not rrun for x-minutes.

-- **-W** - Warning in Minutes - I a Job is not run for x-minutes warn.
+- **-W** - Warning in Minutes - If a job is not run for x-minutes warn.
 - **-C** - Critical in Minutes

 **Example:**